-Smallest of the Range Rover family is a sales hit
+Smallest of the Range Rover family is still a rewarding car to own

 - Distinctive looks

 - Wide for a compact SUV

 Since its launch in 2011, the Range Rover Evoque has firmly established itself as Land Rover’s best-selling car.
 It’s not hard to see why: this is one sleek, attractive-looking off-roader.
 It's due for replacement late in 2018, but it's still seen as the most desirable SUV in its sector of the market – which is no mean achievement in today's fast-moving car market.